Rare and less common cancers

 Living with advanced cancer

-Treatment will depend on where the cancer started, how far and where it has spread, and your general health, treatment goals and preferences.
-Treatment can help maintain quality of life for several years.
-In this case, the cancer may be considered a chronic (long-term) disease.
+Treatment will depend on the cancer, how far it has spread, your general health, treatment goals or preferences, and quality of life.

 Understanding Rare and Less Common Cancers